jakeb1090/WPredirect/README.md

 # WPredirect
- simple flask app to redirect domain URL to wordpress page
+ simple flask app to redirect domain URL to WordPress page

+ This simply allows using a custom domain without upgrading WP account